Taken from Original Article by Edna Rienzi, NewDream.org

 There is also research linking youth volunteering to a higher quality of life as an adult, and showing that families that focus more on the material side of the holidays tend to feel less happy than families that focus on spending time together.
 What better way to spend time together than volunteering?
 It’s really the best gift you can give your children and yourselves.

-Here are some ideas for Holiday Volunteering for Kids
+Here are some ideas for Volunteering with Kids

 1. Clothes and Toy Clean Out to Donate to Goodwill or Homeless Shelter.